 The postings below present recent noteworthy CAL court appearances and case outcomes.
-Please use the Contact Us inquiry form if you'd like further information about any of these cases.
+Please use the

 On March 1, 2017, CAL had the pleasure of hosting a fundraiser benefiting the Immigrant Defense Project.
 CAL's Robin Nichinsky and Mark Zeno were honored for their work representing immigrant clients seeking post-conviction relief in partnership with IDP.
 The event featured sales of artworks by the Brooklyn Waterfront Artist Collective, which are on rotational display in CAL's office space at 120 Wall Street.
 Many thanks to all who participated in making the evening such a success for IDP and the featured artists.